For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Sadly, in January 2019, the government scrapped the scheme, so the loans are no longer available.

-But this doesn't affect any existing loans that have been taken out.
+But this doesn't affect any existing loans that were taken out.
 If you're looking for information about the terms and conditions of repayment, you're in the right place.

 What are Career Development Loans?